mux99/mptcp.dev/installation.md

 nav_titles: true
 titles_max_depth: 2
 ---
-## Enabeling on linux systems
+## Enabling on linux systems
 run the following command:
 ```bash
 sysctl net.mptcp.enabled=1
 ```

 ## Force MPTCP
-apps can be forces to use one of the following methods
+Apps can be forces to use one of the following methods

 - [mptcpize](https://www.mankier.com/8/mptcpize)

     `mptcpize run <app command>`
-    this works by modifying the behaviour of the underlaying lib-c
+    This works by modifying the behavior of the underlying lib-c
-    *note: this does does not always work and should not be used for production*
+    *note: some admins do not like this technique, that is why it is recommended to update apps to support MPTCP nativelly*

 - [GODEBUG](https://go-review.googlesource.com/c/go/+/507375)

-    whith GO, the lib-c is not used, so `mptcpize` will not work. to force MPTCP the environment variable `GODEBUG=multipathtcp=1` can be used.
+    With GO, the lib-c is not used, so `mptcpize` will not work.
+    To force MPTCP the environment variable `GODEBUG=multipathtcp=1` can be used.

 - [eBPF](https://git.kernel.org/pub/scm/linux/kernel/git/bpf/bpf-next.git/commit/?id=ddba122428a7)

 - [systemtap](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/configuring_and_managing_networking/getting-started-with-multipath-tcp_configuring-and-managing-networking#preparing-rhel-to-enable-mptcp-support_getting-started-with-multipath-tcp)

 ## ss commands
-the `ss` command on linux systems has an option to list MPTCP socket `-M`. the recommanded call is `ss -Menita`
+The `ss` command on linux systems has an option to list MPTCP sockets `-M`.
+The recommended call is `ss -Menita`

 - `M`, MPTCP sockets
 - `t`, TCP including subflows created by MPTCP
-- `n`, prevent the port number to protocol vonversion
+- `n`, prevent the port number to protocol conversion
 - `i`, info on the connection TCP_INFO, MPTCP_INFO, etc.
 - `e`, more info
-- `a`, dysplay all socket not just "established" ones
+- `a`, display all socket not just "established" ones

 [man page](https://www.commandlinux.com/man-page/man8/ss.8.html)

-## Making use of multiple streams
+## Making use of multiple subflows
 For the apps to be able to use multiple streams the kernel needs to be told what interfaces can be used to do so.

 <details markdown="block">